fnbgi/cellbin2/README.md

 Thank you to all our contributors!

 ## License and Citation <br>
 CellBin is released under the MIT license.
-Please cite SCellBin in your publications if it helps your research: <br>
+Please cite CellBin in your publications if it helps your research: <br>
 ```text
 @article {Li2023.02.28.530414,
 	author = {Li, Mei and Liu, Huanlin and Li, Min and Fang, Shuangsang and Kang, Qiang},